Year-End Tax Strategies for 2024: Maximize Your Tax Savings While Avoiding Penalties

 Given the current interest rates, underpayment penalties for taxes have likely increased in some cases.

-These tax underpayment rates are at their highest level since 2007, creating potential financial pitfalls for those who don’t plan accordingly.
+These are the highest rates since 2007, creating potential financial pitfalls for those who don’t plan accordingly.
 For 2024, taxpayers must pay at least 90 percent of their owed tax well before the April deadline.

 The deadline falls on December 31 for employees and others who have taxes withheld, while those paying quarterly estimated taxes have until January 15, 2025.